Signifies/rice/README.md

-# Arch-setup
+## Arch-setup
-Repo of all of my dot files and other Arch configuration stuff
+Repo of all of my dot files and other Arch configuration stuff.
+This will contain wallpapers eventually.

+###